commx/ruamel-yaml/README.md

 link to the repository) and I'll keep you informed when the status of the API is stable enough to make the transition.

-For packaging purposes you can use a download of the [tar balls oof tagged source](https://yaml.dev/ruamel-dl-tagged-releases)
+For packaging purposes you can use a download of the [tar balls of tagged source](https://yaml.dev/ruamel-dl-tagged-releases)

 <a href="https://bestpractices.coreinfrastructure.org/projects/1128"><img src="https://bestpractices.coreinfrastructure.org/projects/1128/badge"></a>